WonderingAboutAI/Text-to-Speech/README.md

 ## Text-to-Speech Editor for MacOS

-This MacOS desktop application lets you generate an audio scipt using OpenAI's GPT4-Turbo model and record spoken audio using AI voices from OpenAI and ElevvenLabs.
+This MacOS desktop application lets you generate an audio script using OpenAI's GPT4-Turbo model and record spoken audio using AI voices from OpenAI and ElevenLabs.
 Built using SwiftUI and APIs from OpenAI and ElevenLabs, this application provides an intuitive interface for testing a wide variety of AI voices and generating audio content.

 ### Features